Free consultation for qualifying individuals*

 Billed as Britain’s top divorce lawyer, Ayesha Vardag has worked on range of high profile and complex cases, often with an international element.
 She speaks fluent French, having been a Cambridge Wiener Anspach scholar for a Masters in European Law at the Université Libre Brussels.
 After having led the case which made prenups valid in England, Ayesha understands the interplay between European matrimonial property regimes and English law.
 To learn more about how Ayesha can help you, read here.

-Solicitors Alex Curran and Bethany Davies frequently work on cross-border matters and speak French.
-French language graduates, Caddy Outhwaite, Emily Venn, Megan Griffin and Marina Lanaghan also speak fluent French as well as Virginie Coquerel whose mother tongue is French.
+Alex Curran frequently works on cross-border matters and speaks French.
+French language graduates, Emily Venn and Megan Griffin also speak fluent French as well as Virginie Coquerel whose mother tongue is French.

 Maria Fiorito works at Vardags as a European Registered Lawyer is studying to cross-qualify in England and Wales.
 Her first language is Italian but she can also read and translate French and Spanish.